xaviero98-stack/Kubernetes/Project/README.md

       nodePort: 30089
 ```

-The image includes **JupyterLab, Spark, and Python** preinstalled, besides the mysql driver since we will use MySQL as metadata store for the Iceberg REST catalog.
-The Kubernetes Node Ports let us use our browser to look into diiferent Spark components such as **Spark UI, or Jupyter Lab**.
+The image includes **JupyterLab, Spark, and Python** preinstalled, besides the mysql driver since we will use MySQL as metadata store for the Iceberg REST catalog (We don't really use the MySWL driver as said before but I prefer to install it in my image).
+The Kubernetes **Node Ports** let us use our **browser** to see different Spark components such as **Spark UI, or Jupyter Lab**.

 # Accessing JupyterLab